ioccc-src/winner/2020/ferguson1/chocolate-cake.md

 ## Measurements

 This was originally taken from an American magazine for women so the measurements are in the US standards.
+There is a
-A nice resource (that has much more than just cooking) is <http://www.onlineconversion.com/cooking.htm>.
+[nice resource](http://www.onlineconversion.com/cooking.htm) that has much more than just cooking).
 This will particularly matter for cups, teaspoons, tablespoons and ounces.

 ## Baker's chocolate